cds-snc/url-shortener/README.md

 2. Run `make e2e` to start a docker container that has cypress installed as well as the `cypress-axe` extension for the `axe-core` package.

 Videos and screenshots of the test runs can be found in `./api/e2e/cypress/screenshots|videos` folder.

+### Loadtesting

+We currently use k6 to run our loadtests.
+Assuming you are in the devcontainer:

+1. Start the dev server locally, ex: `make e2e-dev` in the `./api` folder.
+2. Run `make loadtest` to start the test script in `./api/loadtesting/test.js`